i-a-n/unionjkl/_posts/2025-02-18-interviewing-in-the-age-of-ai.markdown

 <div class='asterisk-spacer'> * * * </div>

-In the end, I was pretty blown away by the range of skills, competence and proficiency with AI the candidates demonstrated.
-It was really all over the map; I found it super illuminating to watch them interact with coding tools (every single one of them used at least one coding assistant), and I can truly say that watching them either "just throw it into ChatGPT and copy/paste the response" vs. "provide a descriptive and performant prompt to the coding assistant and verifying the output" was an _enormously_ important difference to note!
+In the end, I was surprised by the range of skills, competence and proficiency with AI the candidates demonstrated.
+It was really all over the map; I found it super illuminating to watch them interact with coding tools (every single one of them used at least one coding assistant), and I can truly say that watching them either "just let the assistant auto-complete all the code without checking it" vs. "provide a descriptive and performant prompt to the coding assistant and verifying the output" was an _enormously_ important difference to note!
 And even if the _result_ was the same, that first engineer would not succeed in the role.
 The latter engineer would be a huge asset to your team.

 And if you didn't let them use AI in the interview, you'd never know the difference.